 The specifications in the Request for Quotes should clearly and accurately describe the technical requirements for the good or service to be purchased.
 The specifications should not contain features that unduly restrict competition.
 When it is impractical or uneconomical to make a clear and accurate description of the technical requirements, a "brand name or equal" description may be used.
 It is the responsibility of the vendor to demonstrate to the City's satisfaction that its product is "equal" to that specified.
 Requests for approval of substitutions must be made with sufficient time to allow the City to adequately review the substitution request, including time for vendors to respond to questions and requests for additional information or clarification.
-The City has no obligation to accept proposed substitutions or hire outside experts to evaluate proposed substitutions.
-Acceptance of a substitute product proposed as an "equal" to that specified will be made in writing and, if made prior to award, other firms / individuals will be notified if practical and convenient.
+The City has no obligation to accept proposed substitute product proposed as an "equal" to that specified will be made in writing and, if made prior to award, other firms / individuals will be notified if practical and convenient.